 ~/.belenios by default.
 Just run:

-You can skip the next two sections and go directly to the Documentation section.
+and you can skip the next two sections and go directly to the Documentation section.

 If you are familiar with OCaml, please read the

 shell script, or the following two sections to compile Belenios with